lfatemerajabil/Tic-Tac-Toe-with-Docker/README.md

 ## Run the following commands

-step 1: log in to your docker
+Log in to your docker

 ```
 docker login